-Celebrity serial entrepreneur Revathi Roy currently leads India’s first all-women instant parcel delivery service Hey DeeDee.
+Revathi Roy is a celebrated serial entrepreneur, currently leads India’s first all-women instant parcel delivery service Hey DeeDee.
 Before Hey DeeDee, she founded Asia’s first all-women Taxi Service Forsche.
 This was her first venture.
 Roy took to the driving wheel to raise three sons, post the untimely demise of her husband.
 At the peak of its success she sold her stake to restart again with Hey DeeDee.

 Apart from her many achievements, which includes being on the cover of Forbes magazine, Revathi is also winner of the 2018 Niti Aayog – Women Transforming India Award.

-In an exclusive chat, Revathi shares her success mantra as a serial entrepreneur.
+In an exclusive chat, Revathi Roy shares her success mantra for all the women in tech.

 Mahima: Hello, Revathi.
 Congratulations for the latest feather in the cap, you are now on the panel on the National Commission for Women.
 But the traditional media has always portrayed you as single mother struck by tragedy who became a serial entrepreneur.
 What’s your message to them, if you were given the liberty to change that introduction?